steelwheels/Canary/Document/CanaryObjectNotation.md

 - `values` : Value of the object.
 There are 3 kind of object:
   * Primitive value: Single immediate value
   * Collection value: Set, Array and Dictionary
-  * Raw text value: The raw text string.
-The canary object parser does not check the context.
+  * Script value: The text which contains script.
+The canary object notation does not define it's context.

 #### examples
 ````
 pi: 3.14
 pi: Float 3.14
 bounds: Size {width:10.0, height:20.0}
-message: Script %{ echo "hello, world !!" %}
+message: Void %{ echo "hello, world !!" %}
 ````

 ### Identifier